Benford's law: what does it say on adversarial images?: Experimental Setup

 \subsection{Adversarial Attacks}

-We employed two different adversarial attack algorithms, the FGSM \cite{goodfellow2014explaining} and the PGD \cite{madry2017towards}, to generate the adversarial examples associated with each of the CNN classifiers presented in the previous section.
-Both attacks are classified as white-box.
+We employed three different adversarial attack algorithms, the Fast Gradient Sign Method (FGSM) \cite{goodfellow2014explaining}, the Projected Gradient Descent (PGD) \cite{madry2017towards} and the Carlini and Wagner (C\&W) \cite{carlini2017towards}.
+Each algorithm generated the adversarial examples associated with each CNN classifiers presented in the previous section.
+All of them are white-box attacks \cite{yuan2019adversarial}.

-The Fast Gradient Sign Method attack \cite{goodfellow2014explaining} was designed to generate adversarial examples in a one-step iterative process.
-This attack method uses internal information from the classifier and has access to the training set to generate perturbed images.
-The perturbation is computed by applying the gradient of the loss function $J(\theta, x,y)$ usually employed for training a neural net classifier, where $x$ is a given input image and $y$ the target output; $\theta$ represents the weights of a neural net.
-But, here, the gradient of the loss function is taken with respect to the input image.
-Then, the adversarial perturbation for each sample $x$ is computed by Equation (\ref{eq:fgsm}):
+The FGSM attack \cite{goodfellow2014explaining} was designed to generate adversarial examples in a one-step process.
+This attack method uses internal information from the classifier and has access to the training set to craft perturbed images.
+The algorithm computes the perturbation by applying the gradient of the loss function $J(\theta, x,y)$, which is usually the same employed for training a neural net classifier, where $x$ is a given input image and $y$ the target output; $\theta$ represents the weights of a neural net.
+But, here, the gradient of the loss function is taken regarding the input image $x$.
+Then, $x$ is perturbed as follows:

 where $\epsilon$ is the magnitude of the perturbation and $x^*$ is the new image which was perturbed using only the sign of the gradient in a direction to maximize the loss function.

-Note that the same loss function was minimized by taking the gradient with respect to the neural network parameters during its training phase.
+The difference between FGSM and PGD is that the latter is an iterative method, consisting of a series of updates to the input image under attack:

+where $i$ stands for the iteration index.
+The PGD aims to generate adversarial examples with a small perturbation, though it is slower due to the iterative process.
+Similarly to PGD, the C\&W attack also uses an iterative approach to perform the attack, but it employs a different objective function \cite{carlini2017towards}.